-Sometimes, a student or employee may be hesitant to come forward and file a sexual misconduct investigation request out of concern that the student or employee was using or was under the influence of alcohol or illegal drugs at the time of the alleged incident.
-However, the University's primary interest in such situations is in addressing alleged sexual violence.
-Illegal alcohol or drug use never makes a Reporting Party at fault for sexual violence against him or her.
+While a student or employee may be hesitant to come forward and file a sexual misconduct investigation request out of concern that the complainant was using or was under the influence of alcohol or illegal drugs at the time of the alleged incident, RVU's primary interest and responsibility in such situations is in investigating claims of alleged sexual violence.
+Substance use itself does not assign culpability to a Reporting Party for sexual violence against them.
 Other rules violations will be addressed separately from a sexual violence allegation.

-Drug Testing Policy
+Drug and Alcohol Testing